remkro/github-repo-scanner/README.md

 ## How To Run

 1. Clone the repository.
-2. Set up your environment variables for app.github.api.base-url.
-3. Build the project using Gradle: ./gradlew clean build.
+2. Build the project using Gradle: ./gradlew clean build.
-4. Run the application: ./gradlew bootRun.
+3. Run the application: ./gradlew bootRun.
-5. Use an API testing tool like Postman to test the endpoints.
+4. Use an API testing tool like Postman to test the endpoints.